pbinkley/microcopying_1940/index.markdown

-photo-duplications of any kind, or the relation of libraries to each other in that field, we here---and by "we here" I mean not only the Library of Congress but people in Washington, in communication with Dr. Leland and others---find ourselves coming <span style="page" id="page2">[p.2]</span> back to the realization that until there is some mutual understanding as to what the mechanism is, how it is going to be used, and how our use of it can be made most effective to other libraries, there is not very much point in trying to develop a program.
+photo-duplications of any kind, or the relation of libraries to each other in that field, we here---and by "we here" I mean not only the Library of Congress but people in Washington, in communication with Dr. Leland and others---find ourselves coming <span class="page" id="page2">[p.2]</span> back to the realization that until there is some mutual understanding as to what the mechanism is, how it is going to be used, and how our use of it can be made most effective to other libraries, there is not very much point in trying to develop a program.
 This is basic, and of course is perhaps only